ramblingjoint/ramblingjoint/_posts/2017-09-15-011-to-moon-and-back-3.md

 ---
 layout: post
 title:  "To Moon and Back - Part 3"
-excerpt: "Apollo 11 landed on the moon, What about Apollo 1-10?"
+excerpt: "Apollo 11 landed on the moon.
+What about Apollo 1-10?"
 summary: "We discuss about the Apollo missions preceding the Apollo 11 mission."
 episode: "011"
 audio: http://traffic.libsyn.com/writerandgeek/WnGEP011.mp3